open-telemetry/semantic-conventions/docs/non-normative/groups/system/design-philosophy.md

 The main differences in how we handle Speciialist Class instrumentation are:

 1. The names and resulting values will map directly to what a user would expect hunting down the information themselves.
 We will rarely be prescriptive in how the information should be used or how it should be broken down.
 For example, a metric to represent a process's cgroup would have the resulting value match exactly to what the result would be if the user called `cat /proc/PID/cgroup`.
-2. If a metric is specific to a particular operating system, the operating system will be in the name.
-See Operating System in names (TODO: Link section) for more information.
+2. If a piece of instrumentation is specific to a particular operating system, the name of the operating system will be in the instrumentation name.
+See [Operating System in names](#operating-system-in-names) for more information.
 For example, a metric for a process's cgroup would be `process.linux.cgroup`, given that cgroups are a specific Linux kernel feature.

 ### Examples